 Many of the attractions on this epic road trip are outdoors, so weather plays an important part in planning when to travel.

 Winter can be a challenging time to take this route as the region can experience significant snowfall.
-Although this is a primarily interstate drive so should be passable for much of the winter, I-76 is prone to icing, so expect road closures.
+Although this is a primarily interstate drive so it should be passable for much of the winter, I-76 is prone to icing, so expect road closures.
 Roads in and out of Chicago can also get very slippery.

 Chicago is beautiful but very cold in winter, with temperatures often dropping below 30 degrees Fahrenheit.
 If you aren't a fan of constant snow and wind, it's better to avoid visiting this city in the colder months.

-Chicago is vibrant and lively all year round but it does tend to get crowded in summer as this city is home to more than 400 festivals, which mostly take place in summer.
+Chicago is vibrant and lively all year round, but it does tend to get crowded in summer as this city is home to more than 400 festivals, which mostly take place in summer.

 However, with temperatures averaging 75 degrees Fahrenheit, outdoor activities are enjoyable in spite of the crowds through the peak season of July and August are the peak season.